- Use our resources!

 The Coalition is fully volunteer run.
 We are looking for volunteers to join a subcommittee and shape the work of the Coalition in these specific areas:

-- Structures: Dismantling the Doctrine of Discovery in institutional, legal, and policy structures.
+- Structural Change: Dismantling the Doctrine of Discovery in institutional, legal, and policy structures.

-- Arts and Education: Creating artistic and educational resources to engage Anabaptist congregations in the movement.
+- Cultural Change: Creating artistic and educational resources to engage Anabaptist congregations in the movement.